Extravenger/OSEPlayground/XOR-Encoder/README.md

-Just a simple C# application that XOR a shellcode you provide.
+Just a simple C# application that XOR a shellcode you provide with specified key.